 - Lie flat on your back.
 You can extend your arms so they're against the sides of your body with your palms pressing into the floor, or you can bend your elbows and place your palms under the back of your head.

-- Keeping your core strong, slowly lower your right leg down towards the ground, until it is a few inches above.
+- Keeping your core strong, slowly lower your right leg down toward the ground, until it is a few inches above.
 Then scissor your legs, so you lift your right leg back up as you lower your left leg down towards the ground.

 - Keep the movements slow and steady, moving with control, and keeping your core engaged the entire time, and your lower back pressing into the floor.